-- Mixed models.
-The recommended nlme package provides functions lme() and nlme() for linear and non-linear mixed-effects models, that is linear and non-linear regressions in which some of the coefficients correspond to random effects.
-These functions make heavy use of formulae to specify the models. - Local approximating regressions.
+- Local approximating regressions.
 The loess() function fits a nonparametric regression by using a locally weighted regression.
-Such regressions are useful for highlighting a trend in messy data or for data reduction to give some insight into a large data set. - Function loess is in the standard package stats, together with code for projection pursuit regression. - Robust regression.
+Such regressions are useful for highlighting a trend in messy data or for data reduction to give some insight into a large data set.
+Function loess is in the standard package stats, together with code for projection - Robust regression.
 There are several functions available for fitting regression models in a way resistant to the influence of extreme outliers in the data.
 Function lqs in the recommended package MASS provides state-of-art algorithms for highly-resistant fits.
 Less resistant but statistically more efficient methods are available in packages, for example function rlm in package MASS. - Additive models.
 This technique aims to construct a regression function from smooth additive functions of the determining variables, usually one for each determining variable.
 Functions avas and ace in package acepack and functions bruto and mars in package mda provide some examples of these techniques in user-contributed packages to R. An extension is Generalized Additive Models, implemented in user-contributed packages gam and mgcv. - Tree-based models.
 Rather than seek an explicit global linear model for prediction or interpretation, tree-based models seek to bifurcate the data, recursively, at critical points of the determining variables in order to partition the data ultimately into groups that are as homogeneous as possible within, and as heterogeneous as possible between.
-The results often lead to insights that other data analysis methods tend not to yield. - Models are again specified in the ordinary linear model form.
+The results often lead to insights that other data analysis methods tend not to yield.

+Models are again specified in the ordinary linear model form.
 The model fitting function is tree(), but many other generic functions such as plot() and text() are well adapted to displaying the results of a tree-based model fit in a graphical way.

-Tree models are available in R via the user-contributed packages ${\bf rpart}$ and ${\bf tree}$ .
+Tree models are available in R via the user-contributed packages rpart and tree.